 Honesty moment: I have two large drawers in my vanity solely dedicated to highlighters, and I can't fit one more into them.
-I tried the other day and failed miserably by almost breaking one of them.
+I tried the other day and failed miserably.
 My obsession with these glow-up powders and liquid illuminators is real.
-I wear highlighter every day, and I don't discriminate during the week—you can catch me typing away at my desk on a Tuesday wearing the most heavy-duty highlighter you can probably spot from a mile away.
+I wear highlighter every day, and I don't discriminate during the week—you can catch me typing away at my desk on a Tuesday wearing highlighter you could probably spot from a mile away.
 When I'm going out on the weekends, I layer a few of them on top of each other because I'm extra like that and it makes my selfies so solid.
 I just love the glistening effect it has on the high points of my deep complexion.

-On the days I don't feel my best, I dust on my all-time favorite golden powder: MAC Mineralize Skinfinish in Gold Deposit ($34).
+On the days I don't feel my best, I dust on my all-time favorite golden powder: MAC Mineralize Skinfinish in Gold Deposit ($36).
 I discovered this magical compact at the tender age of 16 (when I first fell in love with makeup) and have been using it ever since.
-It's a permanent fixture in my makeup routine that no other new highlighter could ever compete with—many other brown-skilled girls share the same love for this cult powder.
+It's a permanent fixture in my makeup routine and no other highlighter could ever compete—many other brown-skilled girls share the same love for this cult powder.

-At Byrdie we've said it before and will say it again, 2017 is the year of the highlighter.
 It seems like every day another new highlighter launches.
-However, when I found out the Milani Strobelight Instant Glow Powder was trending, I had to get my hands on this $10 product to investigate what all the hype was about.
+But when I found out the Milani Strobelight Instant Glow Powder was trending, I had to get my hands on this $10 product to investigate what all the hype was about.

 Just because I have a lot of highlighters doesn't mean I like every highlighter on the market.
-I approach many of them with a skepticism due to the unsightly light streak many of them leave on my dark skin tone.
-Finding the right highlighter for dark skin tones is similar to scoping out the right foundation—it's tough.
+I approach many of them with skepticism due to the unsightly light streak so often left on my dark skin.
+Finding the right highlighter for dark skin tones is similar to scoping out the right foundation—it's a challenge.

-I decided to try out Milani's Strobelight Powder in Glowing, which is a bronze pearl shade.
+I decided to try out Milani's Strobelight Powder in Glowing, a bronze pearl shade.
 I used Fenty Beauty's Cheek-Hugging Highlight Brush ($32) to dust it on the high points of my cheekbones.
-I had to sweep the surface of the powder a few times so my brush could catch a decent amount of powder before applying it.
+I had to sweep the surface of the powder a few times so my brush could catch a decent amount of product before actually applying.
 After my cheekbones, I moved on to the bridge of my nose, both sides of my temple, and my cupid's bow.

 Immediate reaction: Damn, this glow.